 Renting a car also means you won’t be able to drink alcohol.
 Unless you’ve got a designated driver, this fact essentially rules out any drinks with dinner or afternoon beers at the beach or partying too hard the night before you embark on a road trip.
 I guess this doesn’t strictly apply to the trip from the airport to Tulum, anyways – unless you downed a few during your flight!

 And then there are police checkpoints.
 These are often situated on the highway between Cancun and Tulum.
 These checkpoints are there to see if everything is in order – they may pull drivers over just to check their papers, if they’ve got a license, or if they’ve been drinking.
 It’s not too much to worry about, and it is really all part of getting used to driving in Mexico.

 Make sure to read my post A Guide To Renting A Car In Mexico.

-The drive from the airport to Tulum takes around 90 minutes via taxi, and is along a single, well-maintained highway.
-While it’s quick and a relatively hassle-free process, a taxi from to Tulum from Cancun can be expensive, with prices starting at 2000 Mexican Pesos (around $100) – though if your Spanish is good, you can certainly try to haggle.
+The drive from the airport to Tulum takes between 1.5 and 2 hours, and is along a single, well-maintained highway.
+While it’s quick and a relatively hassle-free process, a taxi from to Tulum from Cancun can be expensive, with prices starting ranging between 1800 and 2100 MXN ($94 and $110 USD).

-However, as with a private transfer, the cost is for the car, not per person.
-Therefore, if you are traveling with a group of friends or you’re splitting the cost with your partner, this can make it much cheaper.
+As with a private transfer, the cost is for the car, not per person.
+Therefore, if you are traveling with a group of friends or you are splitting the cost with your partner, this can make it much cheaper.
 Cars are usually nice and well maintained, however I must warn you that most taxi drivers won’t carry more than four passengers and some only take three – if there’s more of you traveling together, definitely arrange a private transfer.

 Is there Uber in Cancun?